coderj001/data-structures/README.md

 Feel free to contribute to this repo, please checkout the PRs guide.

 ## PRs Guide

 - Update **.gitignore** incase your lanagauge have any dump file.
     Ex: C++ has compiled file a.out then add '*.out' to gitignore.

 - As each data structure folder contain saperated folders for different programming lanagauge(s), check if you put source to correct folder.
-    Incase folder don't exist for your programming lanagauge then create seperate folder.
+Incase folder don't exist for your programming lanagauge then create seperate folder with name of programming lanagauge.

+- Code file name should be, {data-structure-name}-{github's-username}(-{number} if any).{file-extension}.
+    Ex: array-coderj001.cpp, linklist-coderj001-1.py

+- Correct or update documentation if needed.

+## Content